NAB enters into plea bargain in embezzlement case

 It said that the accused submitted an application for a plea bargain and agreed to return the embezzled amount.

 The application was recommended by NAB chairman to the accountability court in Peshawar.It said the accused was produced before the accountability court for the approval of the plea bargain.
-The accountability court, Peshawar
+The accountability court, Peshawa

 PESHAWAR: The NAB KP has entered into a plea bargain of Rs 177 million with the accused in the Clean Drinking Water for All project embezzlement case.